-Factbox: Key dates in the history of tour company Thomas Cook
+Key dates in the history of tour company Thomas Cook

 1992 Westdeutsche Landesbank, Germany’s third largest bank, and the LTU Group, Germany’s leading charter airline, acquire the Thomas Cook Group from Midland Bank.

-1994 - Thomas Cook acquires Interpayment Services Limited, a subsidiary of Barclays bank, to become the largest supplier of travelers cheques outside the United States.
+1994 - Thomas Cook acquires Interpayment Services Limited, a subsidiary of Barclays bank, to become the largest supplier of travelers checks outside the United States.

 1994 - Thomas Cook sells its travel management business to American Express.